Film and Media Studies

 This advanced course rotates between various topics in film that may include genres and styles, authorship, national and transnational cinemas, industrial history, and film's relationship to other art forms and popular culture at large.
 Students study films within a context that emphasizes specialized theoretical, cultural, or historical concerns and questions.
 May be repeated if topic is different.
 Offered annually in the spring semester.

-Prerequisite: FILM 101.
+Prerequisite: FMS 101.

 Film and Media Studies Courses in Other Departments